BlueBrain/HighFive/README.md

 - half (optional, opt-in with -D*HIGHFIVE_USE_HALF_FLOAT*=ON)

 ### Known flaws
 - HighFive is not thread-safe.
-At best it has the same limitations has the HDF5 library.
+At best it has the same limitations as the HDF5 library.
 However, HighFive objects modify their members without protecting these writes.
 Users have reported that HighFive is not thread-safe even when using the threadsafe HDF5 library.
 - Eigen support in core HighFive is broken.
 See https://github.com/BlueBrain/HighFive/issues/532.
 H5Easy is not affected.
 - The support of fixed length strings isn't ideal.